Carlito's Way: Production

-Pacino first heard about the character Carlito Brigante in a YMCA gym in New York City in 1973.
+Al Pacino first heard about the character Carlito Brigante in a YMCA gym in New York City in 1973.
 Pacino was doing physical training for his movie Serpico when he met New York State Supreme Court Judge Edwin Torres, the author writing the novels Carlito's Way and After Hours.
 When the novels were completed, Pacino read them and liked them, especially the character of Carlito.

-Inspiration for the novels came from Torres's background: the East Harlem barrio where he was born and its atmosphere of gangs, drugs and poverty.
+Inspiration for the novels came from Torres' background: the East Harlem barrio where he was born and its atmosphere of gangs, drugs and poverty.
 In 1989, Pacino faced a $6 million lawsuit from film producer Elliott Kastner, who claimed that Pacino had reneged on an agreement to star in his version of a Carlito movie with Marlon Brando as criminal lawyer David Kleinfeld.
 The suit was dropped, and the project was abandoned.

 Pacino went to producer Martin Bregman with the intention of getting a Carlito Brigante film made, and showed him an early draft of a screenplay.
-Bregman rejected the screenplay, but both Bregman and Pacino agreed that the character of Brigante would provide a suitable showcase for Pacino's talents.
+Bregman rejected the screenplay, but both Bregman and Pacino agreed that the character of Carlito would provide a suitable showcase for Pacino's talents.
 Bregman approached screenwriter David Koepp, who had just finished writing the script for Bregman's forthcoming film The Shadow, and asked him to write the script for Carlito's Way.
 It was decided that the screenplay would be based on the second novel After Hours.
 At that stage in his life, Carlito would be closer to Pacino's age.
 Although based primarily on the second novel, the title Carlito's Way remained, mainly due to the existence of Martin Scorsese's 1985 film After Hours.
 Bregman worked closely with Koepp for two years to develop the shooting script for Carlito's Way.

 Koepp wrestled with the voice-over throughout the writing process.
 Initially, the voice-over was to take place in the hospital, but De Palma suggested the train station platform.
 The hospital scenes were rewritten 25 to 30 times because the actors had trouble with the sequence, with Pacino thinking that Carlito would not even go to the hospital.
 With one final rewrite, Koepp managed to make the scene work to Pacino's satisfaction.
 Kleinfeld does not die in the novels, but De Palma has a strong sense of justice and retribution — he could not stand to see Carlito killed and let Kleinfeld live.

 At one point, The Long Good Friday director John Mackenzie was linked to the film.
 When Carlito's Way and its sequel After Hours were optioned, Martin Bregman had Abel Ferrara in mind to direct.
 When Bregman and Ferrara parted ways, De Palma was recruited.
 Bregman explained that this decision was not about "getting the old team back together," but rather making use of the best talent available.
 De Palma reluctantly read the script, but when Spanish-speaking characters became evident, he feared that it would be Scarface again.
 De Palma said that he did not want to make another Spanish-speaking gangster film.